percona/pmm-doc/docs/setting-up/server/docker.md

         ```

-4. Visit `https://localhost:443` to see the PMM user interface in a web browser.
+5. Visit `https://localhost:443` to see the PMM user interface in a web browser.
 (If you are accessing the docker host remotely, replace `localhost` with the IP or server name of the host.)

 ### Run Docker with volume

-1. Create a volume:
+1. Pull the image.

     ```sh
+    docker pull percona/pmm-server:2
+    ```

+2. Create a volume:

+    ```sh
     docker volume create pmm-data
     ```

-2. Run the image:
+3. Run the image:

     ```sh
     docker run --detach --restart always \